 But these fish, now, would swim right up to the little princesses to eat out of their hands and let themselves be petted.

 Outside the palace was a big garden, with flaming red and deep-blue trees.
 Their fruit glittered like gold, and their blossoms flamed like fire on their constantly waving stalks.
 The soil was very fine sand indeed, but as blue as burning brimstone.
 A strange blue veil lay over everything down there.
-You would have thought yourself aloft in the air with only the blue sky above and beneath you, rather than down at the bottom of the sea.
-When there was a dead calm, you could just see the sun, like a scarlet flower with light streaming from its calyx.

-Each little princess had her own small garden plot, where she could dig and plant whatever she liked.
-One of them made her little flower bed in the shape of a whale, another thought it neater to shape hers like a little mermaid, but the youngest of them made hers as round as the sun, and there she grew only flowers which were as red as the sun itself.
 She was an unusual child, quiet and wistful, and when her sisters decorated their gardens with all kinds of odd things they had found in sunken ships, she would allow nothing in hers except flowers as red as the sun, and a pretty marble statue.
 This figure of a handsome boy, carved in pure white marble, had sunk down to the bottom of the sea from some ship that was wrecked.
-Beside the statue she planted a rose-colored weeping willow tree, which thrived so well that its graceful branches shaded the statue and hung down to the blue sand, where their shadows took on a violet tint, and swayed as the branches swayed.
-It looked as if the roots and the tips of the branches were kissing each other in play.

-Nothing gave the youngest princess such pleasure as to hear about the world of human beings up above them.
-Her old grandmother had to tell her all she knew about ships and cities, and of people and animals.
 What seemed nicest of all to her was that up on land the flowers were fragrant, for those at the bottom of the sea had no scent.
 And she thought it was nice that the woods were green, and that the fish you saw among their branches could sing so loud and sweet that it was delightful to hear them.
-Her grandmother had to call the little birds “fish,” or the princess would not have known what she was talking about, for she had never seen a bird.

 “When you get to be fifteen,” her grandmother said, “you will be allowed to rise up out of the ocean and sit on the rocks in the moonlight, to watch the great ships sailing by.
 You will see woods and towns, too.”

 Next year one of her sisters would be fifteen, but the others – well, since each was a whole year older than the next the youngest still had five long years to wait until she could rise up from the water and see what our world was like.
-But each sister promised to tell the others about all that she saw, and what she found most marvelous on her first day.
-Their grandmother had not told them half enough, and there were so many thing that they longed to know about.

 The most eager of them all was the youngest, the very one who was so quiet and wistful.
 Many a night she stood by her open window and looked up through the dark blue water where the fish waved their fins and tails.
 She could just see the moon and stars.
 To be sure, their light was quite dim, but looked at through the water they seemed much bigger than they appear to us.
-Whenever a cloud-like shadow swept across them, she knew that it was either a whale swimming overhead, or a ship with many human beings aboard it.
-Little did they dream that a pretty young mermaid was down below, stretching her white arms up toward the keel of their ship.

 The eldest princess had her fifteenth birthday, so now she received permission to rise up out of the water.

-When she got back she had a hundred things to tell her sisters about, but the most marvelous thing of all, she said, was to lie on a sand bar in the moonlight, when the sea was calm, and to gaze at the large city on the shore, where the lights twinkled like hundreds of stars; to listen to music; to hear the chatter and clamor of carriages and people; to see so many church towers and spires; and to hear the ringing bells.
+was to lie on a sand bar in the moonlight, when the sea was calm, and to gaze at the large city on the shore, where the lights twinkled like hundreds of stars;

 Because she could not enter the city, that was just what she most dearly longed to do.